zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 Information displayed in the catalog is defined by the metadata provided by your service during registration.
 The catalog can group correlated services in the same tile, if these services are configured with the same `catalog.tile.id` metadata parameter.

-The following parameters are used to populate the API Catalog.
+The following parameters are used to populate the API Catalog:

 * **/instance/metadata/apiml.catalog.tile.id**